magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 order to handle the calculation of the new area.

-To fix this we can move the code that calculates the area to the corresponding shapes, and make that shapes implement an interface thats describes better what a shape can do.
+To fix this we can move the code that calculates the area to the corresponding shapes, and make that shapes implement an interface that describes better what a shape can do.

 ```typescript